RNA, local moves on plane trees, and transpositions on tableaux: The graph of -Local moves in type

 \begin{lemma} Each connected component of $G^C$ consists either entirely of symmetric plane trees or entirely of asymmetric plane trees. \end{lemma}

-\begin{proof} We will show that if $s_i^C$ is a generator of the Weyl group of type $C$ and $T$ is symmetric then $s_i^CT$ is symmetric.
-It follows that the connected component of any symmetric plane tree consists entirely of other symmetric plane trees.
-It follows further that the connected component of any asymmetric plane tree must consist entirely of other asymmetric plane trees (since every tree is either symmetric or asymmetric).
+\begin{proof} We will show that if $s_i^C$ is a generator of the Weyl group of type $C$ and $T$ is a symmetric plane tree then $s_i^C(T)$ is also symmetric.
+It follows that the connected component of $G^C$ containing any symmetric plane tree consists entirely of other symmetric plane trees.
+Since every tree is either symmetric or asymmetric, it follows further that the connected component of $G^C$ containing any asymmetric plane tree must consist entirely of other asymmetric plane trees.

-Given a subtree $T'$ of $T$ we call the edges in $T$ that are symmetric to $T'$ its ``mirror image".
+Given a subtree $T'$ of symmetric plane tree $T$ we call the edges in $T$ that are symmetric to $T'$ the {\em mirror image} of $T$.

-Consider the edges labeled by $i$ and $i+1$.
+Consider the half-edges labeled by $i$ and $i+1$.
 A priori there are four possibilities: they could both be left-half-edges, they could both be right-half-edges, they could form a leaf, or they could form the interior of a peak.

-Table ~\ref{tab:mirrorchart} shows these four possibilities, the mirror image of each of these four configurations, the $s_i^C$-local move on each of the previous two configurations, and the mirror image of the $s_i^C$-local move on the original configuration.
+Table ~\ref{tab:mirrorchart} shows these four possibilities, the mirror image of these possibilities, the $s_i^C$-local move on the original and its mirror image in each case, and the mirror image of the $s_i^C$-local move on the original in each case.
+Note that in the first two possibilities $i$ and $i + 1$ as well as $2n - i$ and $2n - i +1$ will stay in their respective rows of the corresponding tableaux after the $s_i^C$-local move, which consequently does not alter the either $T'$ or its mirror image.
 We inspect columns three and five in Table ~\ref{tab:mirrorchart} and observe that they are the same.
-So if two edges were part of a symmetric tree before we perform an $s_i^C$-local move on them, then they are part of a symmetric tree after the $s_i^C$-local move.
+So if two edges were part of a symmetric tree before we perform an $s_i^C$-local move on them, then they will still be part of a symmetric tree after the $s_i^C$-local move.

-Since these are the only edges changed by the local move, all other edges still satisfy the symmetry condition.
-We conclude that $s_i^CT$ is symmetric whenever $T$ is symmetric.
+Since these are the only edges changed by the local move, all the other edges will still satisfy the symmetry condition.
+We conclude that $s_i^C(T)$ is symmetric whenever $T$ is symmetric.
 The result follows. \end{proof}

-Next we prove there is exactly one connected component of asymmetric plane trees in $G^C$.
+Next we prove there is exactly one connected component of symmetric plane trees in $G^C$ by showing that each symmetric plane tree can be transformed via $s_i^C$-local moves to one with the leaf $e(1,2)$ and then using induction.

-\begin{theorem} If $T$ and $T'$ are asymmetric plane trees then there is a finite sequence of $s_i^C$-local moves that transform $T$ into $T'$. \end{theorem}
+\begin{theorem} If $T$ and $T'$ are symmetric plane trees then there is a finite sequence of $s_i^C$-local moves that transforms $T$ into $T'$. \end{theorem}

-\begin{proof} The proof is by induction on the total number of edges $n$.
-The inductive hypothesis is that if $T$ and $T'$ have at most $n$ edges then there is a sequence of $s_i^C$-local moves that transform $T$ into $T'$.
-The base case of $n=3$ has two asymmetric plane trees, which are related by $s_2^C=s_2s_4$ as shown in Figure~\ref{fig:basecase2}.
+\begin{proof} The proof is by induction on the total number $n$ of edges in a plane tree.